jcrossley3/lein-modules/README.md

   your project, including the default ones.
-This bears repeating: profile inheritance occurs whether you define an `:inherited` profile or not, because **all** profile maps from ancestors are automatically added to the child (excluding `:user` and those associated with keywords from the `:leiningen` namespace).
+This bears repeating: profile inheritance occurs whether you define an `:inherited` profile or not, because **all** profile maps from ancestors are automatically added to the child (excluding `:user` and keywords from the `:leiningen` namespace).
 Therefore, ancestor profiles such as `:dev`, `:provided`, `:production` or `:whatever` are [un]merged in the child as appropriate for the task at hand.

 * `:versions` - A mapping of dependency symbols to version strings.
 As a simpler alternative to Maven's dependency management, versions for child module dependencies and parent vectors will be expanded from this map.
-It is recursively searched -- values may be keys in the same map -- for a version string using the following keys, in order: the fully-qualified id field, `group-id/artifact-id`, of the dependency vector, then its version field, then just the artifact id, and finally just the group id.
+It is recursively searched -- values may be keys in the same map -- for a version string using the following elements of the dependency vector, in order:

+    1. the fully-qualified id field, `group-id/artifact-id`
+    2. the version field
+    3. the artifact id
+    4. the group id

   The first non-nil value is returned, otherwise the dependency's version is returned.
 This allows you to concisely maintain the versions of your child modules' shared dependencies in a single place.
 And like the `:inherited` profile, when multiple `:versions` maps are found among ancestors, the most immediate take precedence.

 * `:dirs` - A vector of strings denoting the relative paths to the project's child modules.
 Normally, they're discovered automatically by searching for project.clj files beneath the project's `:root`